Even the best parents or caregivers can unknowingly leave a sleeping baby in a car, or deliberately leave a child to do some quick errands.

 Car-makers are developing back-seat reminders which will warn us when something is left behind when we lock the car.
 Several already are on the road:

-GM leads the pack, with rear seat reminders offered on several brands and models, including as standard equipment.
+GM offers rear seat reminders on several brands and models, including as standard equipment.

 GMC: Rear seat reminder is included in the Terrain, Acadia and Yukon, as well as two trucks, the Canyon and Sierra.

 Buick and Cadillac: It is also standard in the Buick LaCrosse, Cadillac Escalade, as well as the Chevrolet Equinox, Colorado, Suburban, Tahoe and Malibu.

 Nissan: Offers a rear seat reminder on the Pathfinder and has plans to include the feature in other models.

 Hyundai announced it will make rear seat warnings standard by 2022.